Amblyopia, commonly known as a “lazy eye”, is a neuro-developmental vision condition that begins in early childhood, usually before age eight.

 Tests of visual skills allow your doctor to assess how well each eye is performing individually, and identify an effective eye-brain connection.

-Be prepared that during the exam, your doctor may administer eye drops into your child’s eyes to enable a better view of the inner ocular structures.
+Be prepared that during the exam, your doctor may administer dilating eye drops into your child’s eyes to enable a better view of the inner ocular structures.
 These eye drops will temporarily blur your child’s vision, and may sting for a few moments.
-Even though they are uncomfortable, the drops are an extremely effective way for detecting the existence of amblyopia or other serious eye conditions.
+Even though they are uncomfortable, the drops are an extremely effective way for detecting the existence of lazy eye or other serious eye conditions.

 Vision therapy for lazy eye